yuansuny/yuansuny.github.io/_pages/about.md

 * Our paper *Using Statistical Measures and Machine Learning for Graph Reduction to Solve Maximum Weight Clique Problems* has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (__impact factor: 17.7__).
 * Our paper *An Improved Merge Search Algorithm For the Constrained Pit Problem in Open-pit Mining* has been accepted as a full paper for presenting at GECCO 2019.
 * Our paper *Decomposition for Large-scale Optimization Problems with Overlapping Components* has been accepted for presenting at IEEE CEC 2019.
-* I have received the *Chinese Government Award for Outstanding Self-Financed Student Study Abroad* for my Ph.D work.
+* I have received the *Chinese Government Award for Outstanding Self-Financed Student Study Abroad* for my Ph.D work in May 2019.

 Teaching